 The Caribbean Shipping Association (CSA) was established in 1971 to facilitate development of an efficient, viable Caribbean shipping industry.
 Since then, the CSA has become the voice of the region's shipping industry and a forum in which matters relevant to the growth and development of Caribbean shipping are discussed.
 Training and human resources development in the Caribbean shipping industry is the CSA's priority concern.
 For more information, visit the web site.

 Material Handling Industry (MHI) is an international trade association that has represented the industry since 1945.
 MHI members include material handling equipment and systems manufacturers, integrators, third-party logistics providers, consultants, and publishers.
 The association also sponsors trade events such as ProMat and MODEX to showcase the products and services of its member companies and to educate industry professionals on the industrial productivity solutions provided through material handling logistics.
-Much of the technical work of the industry is done within its product-specific sections, councils, and affiliates.

 If you’re seeking solutions, best practices, information, or industry connections, NASSTRAC is your premiere resource.
 This industry association promotes transportation advocacy and offers members education on the hottest topics, fosters provider relationships through tools such as an online member directory, job finder, career advice, and a freight resource directory.
 To learn more about the benefits of becoming a NASSTRAC member, visit the Web site.